 Jigenji Temple and Sakado’s secret sakura spots

 Jigenji’s weeping cherry is a natural monument of Sakado City.
 It is also an image on a 2021 postal stamp!
 Honestly, while the weeping cherry is famous and attracts hundreds of visitors annually, it wouldn’t make any of my personal “top 10” or even “top 100” lists.
 However, there is some really stunning sakura in the area.
 And some of the sakura spot locations are so secret they are not even on Google Maps.
 And in this day in age, in this part of Saitama, that is really rare.
 I introduce one of Sakado’s dozen secret sakura spots in this post.
-And also a stunning spot, Higashi Sakado Danchi, that is not secret as such, but it is surprisingly not famous.
+And also another stunning spot, Higashi Sakado Danchi, that is not secret as such, but it is surprisingly not that famous.
+But it is well known within Saitama Prefecture.

 Jingenji Temple Weeping Cherry